resolvetosavelives/benchmarks/config/terraform/README.md

     source .env.cloudcity
     az account set --subscription $ARM_SUBSCRIPTION_ID

-Edit the main.tf file in config/terraform/main.tf to manually switch the backend.
+Run the terraform plan.
+Make sure it doesn't try to destroy everything.

     terraform init
-    terraform workspace select sandbox
+    terraform workspace select production
     terraform plan

-If it looks like it's going to destroy everything and recreate or if it thinks all the old account resources are missing, you may not have gotten the state file correctly switched or the backend configured correctly.
-Switching is tricky, see.

 ### After Provisioning Azure DevOps, Action is Required

+The link between GitHub and Azure Pipelines must be created.
+Use the Azure Pipelines GitHub Integration to create the connection.

 After Azure DevOps is provisioned via Terraform, approval must be granted for the Service Connection for Azure Devops to access the Azure Container Registry.

 Go to the Azure Devops project portal https://dev.azure.com and view the pipeline.
-You should see a message on the page that says that the pipeline cannot run until you click this button to approve the Service Connection.
+After a build has been started, you should see a message on the page that says that the pipeline cannot run until you click this button to approve the Service Connection.

-There may be a non-interactive way to do this but I have not found one so far.

 ## Destroy